PrivateSNN: Privacy-Preserving Spiking Neural Networks: The Vulnerability of ANN-SNN Conversion

 \subsection{Two Types of Leakage Problems}

-\textbf{Data Leakage from Public Datasets:} Algorithm 1 shows that the entire training data is required to convert ANNs to SNNs.
-However, due to the privacy issue of a dataset, we might not be able to access the training samples.
-This issue is highly important for a secure AI system, and therefore has been addressed in various applications such as quantization, model compression, distillation, and domain adaptation \cite{kundu2020universal,kim2020towards,nayak2019zero,li2020free,haroush2020knowledge,liang2020we}.
-Therefore there is a need to develop a data-free conversion algorithm in the neuromorphic domain.
+\textbf{Data Leakage from Public Datasets:} The entire training data is required to convert ANNs to SNNs (see Supplementary D).
+However, due to privacy issues, we might not be able to access the training samples.
+Even techniques such as, quantization, model compression, distillation, and domain adaptation have been shown to use synthetically generated data to deploy the final model to preserve privacy \cite{kundu2020universal,kim2020towards,nayak2019zero,li2021free,haroush2020knowledge,liang2020we}.
+Therefore, there is a need to develop a data-free conversion algorithm in the neuromorphic domain.

-\textbf{Class Leakage from Reconverting SNNs to ANNs:} In addition to the data leakage problem, class information, \eg, pattern and shape of the object, also can be targeted by the attacker.
-Algorithm 2 presents a simple way to obtain class representative information from an ANN model.
+\textbf{Class Leakage from Reconverting SNNs to ANNs:} In addition to data leakage, class information, \eg, pattern and shape of the object, also can be targeted by the attacker.
+Algorithm 1 presents a simple way to obtain class representative information from an ANN model.
 First, we initialize the input tensor with uniform random distribution.
 After that, we use an iterative optimization strategy where input noise is updated to maximize the pre-softmax logit $y_{c}$ of target class $c$.
-For every blur period $f_{bulr}$, we smooth the image with Gaussian Blur kernel since gradient at input layer has a high frequency \cite{yosinski2015understanding}.
+For every blur period $f_{blur}$, we smooth the image with Gaussian blur kernel since gradient at input layer has a high frequency \cite{yosinski2015understanding}.
 Fig. \ref{fig:intro:classleak} shows examples of class representative images generated from a pre-trained model.